 Amazing Agate, Jasper, Chalcedony & Quartz Crystal

 Eye Agates are amazing agate specimens that contain small, usually perfect hemispheres of concentrically-banded agate.
 When cut in cross-section these hemispheres produce an “eye-like” structure.
 Some people hold eye agates with superstitious regard and believe that they possess special healing properties.
 These specimens of carnelian agate and Botswana Agate have wonderful eyes that contrast with the base color of the stone.
 They are about 1/2 to 3/4 inches in size.
-(No healing properties of Botswana agate have ever been scientifically proven.)
+(No healing properties of tumbled stones has ever been scientifically proven.)

 Multi-Eye Agate is a nodule that has a large number of eyes, often of different size and structure.
 This specimen of Botswana Agate is a small nodule of about one inch in size that has an enormous number of eyes that were just under the “husk” of the nodule and revealed by polishing.

 Granite is not often seen as a tumbled stone, but it can easily be tumbled into beautiful stones – despite its being made up of multiple minerals of different hardness.
 Granite is an igneous rock composed of feldspars, quartz, mica, amphibole and other minerals.
 These specimens are from the Ohio River gravel deposits.

 Contrasting Chalcedony is the best name that we can give to this rock.
 It is composed of white chalcedony in sharp contact with black chalcedony.
 It is about 1 1/2 inch long.
 Tumbled stones like this one are rare.

 Banded Botswana Agate often has bands of many different widths.
 This specimen is about one inch across and has very finely-banded white agate with interbands of clear chalcedony.
 The bands are so thin and the clear agate so transparent that they seem to produce a “holographic” image when you try to peer through the stone.